The Most Reverend Kevin W. Vann, JCD, DD

 Born in Fort Collins, Colorado, Father Borgman grew up in Ivory Coast (West Africa) along with his two siblings in a Protestant missionary family.
 At 22 years old, he obtained a Liberal Arts degree in television and film communications at Vanguard University (then Southern California College).
 Father was later confirmed in the Catholic Church along with his parents.

 After working in the film industry for 10 years, he moved to Rome to attend Sedes Sapientiae seminary.
 Bishop Dominique Rey ordained him to the priesthood on June 27, 2010 for the Diocese of Toulon, France.
 Father would subsequently complete an Ecclesiastical Licentiate degree in Canon Law.

 Since 2011, Father Borgman has been working for the Holy See as Coordinating Secretary at the Pontifical Academy for Life while also studying a doctorate in Canon Law at Rome’s Pontifical University of the Holy Cross.
-In June of this year, he completed his six-year term at the Pontifical Academy and defended his doctoral dissertation, receiving the qualification of “cum laude.”
+In June of 2016, he completed his six-year term at the Pontifical Academy and defended his doctoral dissertation.

 While in Rome, Father Borgman also served in the Vatican’s Office of Liturgical Celebrations as an Assistant Master of Ceremonies to the Holy Father.
 In his free time, he has enjoyed preaching retreats and serving as chaplain to the Missionaries Of Charity sisters as well as for American students on their Rome campus.

 He has spent part of his summers at Our Lady of Mount Carmel Church over the past several years and is now happy to be serving as Parochial Vicar.